yugabyte/platform-go-client/v2/docs/UniverseQueryLogsExporterConfig.md

 `func (o *UniverseQueryLogsExporterConfig) HasSendBatchTimeoutSeconds() bool`

 HasSendBatchTimeoutSeconds returns a boolean if a field has been set.

+### GetMemoryLimitMib

+`func (o *UniverseQueryLogsExporterConfig) GetMemoryLimitMib() int32`

+GetMemoryLimitMib returns the MemoryLimitMib field if non-nil, zero value otherwise.

+### GetMemoryLimitMibOk

+`func (o *UniverseQueryLogsExporterConfig) GetMemoryLimitMibOk() (*int32, bool)`

+GetMemoryLimitMibOk returns a tuple with the MemoryLimitMib field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMemoryLimitMib

+`func (o *UniverseQueryLogsExporterConfig) SetMemoryLimitMib(v int32)`

+SetMemoryLimitMib sets MemoryLimitMib field to given value.

+### HasMemoryLimitMib

+`func (o *UniverseQueryLogsExporterConfig) HasMemoryLimitMib() bool`

+HasMemoryLimitMib returns a boolean if a field has been set.

+### GetMemoryLimitCheckIntervalSeconds

+`func (o *UniverseQueryLogsExporterConfig) GetMemoryLimitCheckIntervalSeconds() int32`

+GetMemoryLimitCheckIntervalSeconds returns the MemoryLimitCheckIntervalSeconds field if non-nil, zero value otherwise.

+### GetMemoryLimitCheckIntervalSecondsOk

+`func (o *UniverseQueryLogsExporterConfig) GetMemoryLimitCheckIntervalSecondsOk() (*int32, bool)`

+GetMemoryLimitCheckIntervalSecondsOk returns a tuple with the MemoryLimitCheckIntervalSeconds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMemoryLimitCheckIntervalSeconds

+`func (o *UniverseQueryLogsExporterConfig) SetMemoryLimitCheckIntervalSeconds(v int32)`

+SetMemoryLimitCheckIntervalSeconds sets MemoryLimitCheckIntervalSeconds field to given value.

+### HasMemoryLimitCheckIntervalSeconds

+`func (o *UniverseQueryLogsExporterConfig) HasMemoryLimitCheckIntervalSeconds() bool`

+HasMemoryLimitCheckIntervalSeconds returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)